jctadros/background/README.md

   <img src="/testimages/eye_int.gif" width="276" height="276">
 </p>

 3. `inpaint.py` is a patch-based image inpainting interpolation scheme.
 For the details of the algorithm check https://www.irisa.fr/vista/Papers/2004_ip_criminisi.pdf.
-The file name, version, hpw, and selection option are loaded through the `-fn`, `-v`, `-hpw`, and `-select` arguments.
+The file name, roi version, hpw, and selection option are loaded through the `-fn`, `-roi`, `-hpw`, and `-select` arguments.
 If `-select 1` the user gets to choose the area of the image to pick patches from for the inpainting, if `-select 0` then the whole image is included.
 The select option is usually useful when the inpainting takes alot of time due to the image being big.
   - `-fn` file name
-  - `-v` version of the image
+  - `-roi` roi version of the image
   - `-hpw` half-patch width (default set to 4)
   - `-select` 1 or 0  (default set to 0)